 In 1772, a credit crisis originating in London hit and spread over Europe and affected the American colonies.
-The cause was the creation and over-circulation of credit derivatives then known as redrawn bills of exchange.
-Speculators used these credit derivatives to gamble with bank money and the deposits of other people.
+The cause was the creation and over-circulation of credit derivatives* then known as redrawn bills of exchange.
+Speculators used these bills to gamble with bank money and the deposits of other people.
 The end result was a loss of capital, creating a credit crunch, which led to an economic downturn hitting Europe and too-big-to-fail companies, like the East India Company.

 Sound familiar?
 This is because the Credit Crisis of 1772 was essentially the same as the Credit Crunch of 2008.
 Both were caused by the overtrading of speculators and both given the wrong solutions.
 The 1773 Tea Act was used to offset or prevent further losses from 1772 while the 2009 quantitative easing was used to increase the amount of liquidity lost in 2008.
 Both addressed the effect and not the cause of the crisis which were the big companies, or what Adam Smith called ‘projectors’.

 The debtors of such a bank..were likely..chimerical projectors, the drawers and re-drawers of circulating bills of exchange, who would employ the money in extravagant undertakings..
 (WN II.ii.77)

 The projectors of 1772 were merchants involved in mercantile companies, while the projectors of 2008 were the investment banks involved in the housing bubble.
 The solution implemented to the problems created by big companies in both cases was to bail them out.
 The Tea Act of 1773 bailed out the East India Company by helping them dispose of their tea, while the Troubled Asset Relief Program (TARP) bailed out the investment banks by helping them dispose of their toxic assets.